samrocketman/blog/_posts/2023-10-06-nexus-proxy-github-releases.md

 [Routing rules][rr] in Nexus restrict what content is allowed to be resolved from a repository within Nexus.
-Because GitHub has standard URLs for downloading for all projects you can use a regular experession in a routing rule.
+Because GitHub has standard URLs for downloading for all projects, you can use a regular experession in a routing rule.

 Routing rule settings: